Website Builder vs WordPress: Which One Is for You?

 Ultimately, WordPress is a blogging platform by nature.
 Thus, you can easily start a blog to create SEO-friendly content to attract visitors to your site.

-Also, a mobile-friendly website is essential to optimize your website for search engines.
+Also, a mobile-friendly website is essential to optimize your WordPress website for SEO.
 Picking a responsive WordPress theme is a great way to start.

 Most website builders provide various channels for customer support, such as email, live chat, and phone.
 Often, they also have a knowledge base or support center where you’ll find articles and other resources to help you troubleshoot issues and make the most out of the platform.